NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 Pivot: 4

+**Note**: if departing variables happend to have the same ratio, we would need to pick the variable with smaller index.

 # Step 6: Creating the New Tableau

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The new tableau will be used to identify a new possible optimal solution.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1. To optimize the pivot variable, it will need to be transformed into a unit value (value of 1).
 To transform the value, multiply the row containing the pivot variable by the reciprocal of the pivot value (1/4).
+Once that is done, we have changed the base, where non-basic variable x1 entered and basic variable s1 left the set of basic variables (they exchanged).

 {% highlight ruby %}
-x1  x2   s1   s2  P   R
+s1  x2   s1   s2  P   R
- 1 0.5  0.25  0   0 | 8
+ 1 0.5  0.25  0   0 | 8 x1
 ____________________|___
                     |
 {% endhighlight %}